mapbox/mason/scripts/llvm/base/README.md

 - Creating a PR
 - Building the new package
 - Publishing it
+- Merging your PR once CI tests pass

 Note: When building your package, e.g. `./mason build llvm 6.0.0`, mason will use the URLS you provided in the `setup_base_tools` override.

+## How to create a release package from a dev package (+ sub-packages)

+Currently this is a WIP, and making this easier to achieve is currently an issue with a documented work-around here: https://github.com/mapbox/mason/issues/578#issuecomment-383735380

 ## How to use the binary packages